Grouping rows

 Aggregations

 When grouping, you can also aggregate the values of the grouped rows.
-This is done via the DataSource.aggregationReducers=true
+This is done via the DataSource.aggregationReducers

 property.
 See the example below